capralifecycle/liflig-public-exception/README.md

 context as possible for the developer, while also allowing you to give a more useful response to the user.
 Note that it is not the appropriate tool for error _handling_ - if a part of your application deals with well-known, recoverable errors, you may want to use something like Arrow instead for that.
-But when all you want to do is to give the user more context about an error error, without the risk of losing internal context for the developer, then `PublicException` may be the right tool.
+But when all you want to do is to give the user more context about an error, without the risk of losing internal context for the developer, then `PublicException` may be the right tool.

 ## Adding to your project